Requesting Build Outputs

 Instructor chooses some code in the examples repo to demonstrate.

-This may be where you discover errors in the BUILD files that weren't evident earlier when you only analyzed, as this is the first time we're running the tools.
+files that weren't evident earlier when you only analyzed, as this is the first time we're running the tools.

 Make some minor change to the sources and build again.
 Can you get some cache hits in this second build?